cloudacademy/aws-cloudformation/vpc-ml/README.md

 4. Leave all input parameter defaults as is - or adjust as neccessary
 5. Once the CloudFormation stack has completed building successfully - take a look at the Outputs tab and copy the `FraudDetectionPredictCommand` value.
 The `FraudDetectionPredictCommand` contains a ready to use CURL command to fire in a fraud detection request.
 An example of this command follows:

+Notes:
+* Wait before firing tests as the fraud detection model needs 5-10mins to build/train
-Note: This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.
+* This command needs to run from within the `vpc-ml/test` folder as it references the `fraudtest.json` test file.

-Note: The endpoint listens on port 5000 and hits the EC2 instance public IP.
+* The endpoint listens on port 5000 and hits the EC2 instance public IP.

 ```
 curl --header 'Content-Type: application/json' -vX POST http://52.18.231.127:5000/predict -d @fraudtest.json